Engielolz/nfs_functions/readme.md

 This is a datapack for Minecraft: Java Edition.
 Nostalgic Food System (NFS) tries to make food items behave like they do prior to Beta 1.8.

-NFS should function on Minecraft 1.13 and higher.
+NFS should function on Minecraft 1.13, although 1.13.1 and above is recommended.
 Some function trickery lets NFS support food introduced in newer Minecraft versions without breaking compatibility with older versions.

 # Installation
 To install, place the folder or zip in the datapacks folder.
 Once it loads it will begin functioning immediately.